 Enrollment

-20 HIV-infected ART-suppressed individuals will be provided a with commercially available prebiotic (FOS) for 10 days.
-Participants will be instructed to consume the prebiotic daily during the first three days and then twice daily for an additional seven days.
-Participants will be instructed to consume the powder in the morning on the first three days, then in the morning and afternoon for the following week.
-Each participant will have a baseline visit and a follow up visit after 10 days of the FOS intervention.
-Blood and stool will be collected at both visits.
+For this crossover design, participants will be randomly assigned to take a prebiotic or placebo for 4 weeks and then switch to the other products.
+Participants and research coordinators will be blinded.
+Participants will be instructed to consume the prebiotic daily during the first three days and then twice daily for the remaining weeks.
+Participants will be instructed to consume the powder in the morning on the first three days, then in the morning and afternoon for the following weeks.
+They will record their prebiotic consumption and gastrointestinal symptoms in a daily log and have weekly check-ins with the research coordinator.

 Ali Keshavarzian

-RECRUITINGSugar test for intestinal permeability after prebiotic consumption in substudy
+RECRUITINGSugar test for intestinal permeability after prebiotic and placebo consumption in substudy

 Measure the permeation of sugar probes following an oral test dose of sugars as this is standard for evaluating intestinal barrier integrity

-Change in stool and intestinal microbiota composition after prebiotic consumption
+Change in stool and intestinal microbiota composition after prebiotic and placebo consumption

 A combination of 16S rRNA gene amplicon sequencing and shotgun metagenome sequencing will be used to characterize microbial community structure in intestinal biopsies and stool.